georgesterpu/avsr-tf1/README.md

 We are grateful to Eugene Brevdo of Google for his remarkable help and advice during the early stages of Sigmedia-ASR (precursor of Sigmedia-AVSR) development.
 In addition, we would like to thank Derek Murray, Andreas Steiner, Khe Chai Sim for the assistance and interesting conversations, and also every TensorFlow contributor on GitHub and StackOverflow.
+Our work is supported by NVIDIA, which granted us a Titan Xp GPU through its academic program.

 George wishes to thank Naomi Harte for her unmatched guidance as a PhD advisor, and also Christian Saam for his great dedication and time spent discussing ideas for sequence to sequence networks.